worthingtonjg/worthingtonjg.github.io/_posts/2016-05-20-virtual-band-at-build-2016-hackathon.md

 When you build your project for the first time it generates all the files that you need for your UWP application.

-Each subsequent build in Unity only re-generates the Unity specific files and code.
+**Each subsequent build in Unity only re-generates the Unity specific files and code**.

 This is really important to understand, because that means you can make changes to the .xaml and .cs files in the Windows 10 part of the app and retain these changes between builds.

 ### Files You Don't Check In